manolo/vaadin-demo-gwt/README.md

 It also uses new `net.ltgt.gwt-maven-plugin` for the compilation.

-It depends on a [patched](https://gwt-review.googlesource.com/#/c/7857/) version of GWT-2.8.0-SNAPSHOT supporting Jetty.9 deployed in a private repo, but you could use master GWT if you dont need Jetty.9.

-This version has also a customised `JettyLauncher` so as Jetty reads servlet 3.0 annotations in vaadin projects and hot-reloads whenever any object in the classpath changes.
+This version has customised `JettyLauncher` so as Jetty reads servlet 3.0 annotations in vaadin projects and hot-reloads whenever any object in the classpath changes.

 ### How it works